 The NJSIAA has hired experienced professionals to collect the samples and will utilize the top laboratory in the country to perform the tests.
-In addition, every urine sample will be split into sample A and sample B. If sample A is positive, the student-athlete and the student-athlete's parents or guardian will be notified.
-They then have the right to have sample B tested.
-No result is considered positive unless both samples A and B are positive.
+In addition, every urine sample will be split into an "A" and a "B" sample.
+If the A sample is positive, the athlete and the athlete's parents or guardian will be notified.
+They then have the right to have the B sample tested.
+No result is considered positive unless both the A and the B samples are positive.

-21. What if a student-athlete has a health condition that requires him or her to take a drug that appears on the list of banned substances?
+21. What if a student has a health condition that requires the student to take a drug that appears on the list of banned substances?

 If a test result is positive for a banned substance, the testing company will notify the NJSIAA's Medical Review Officer, who is a medical doctor with experience in the field.
-The Medical Review Officer will contact the student-athlete and their family, and, if necessary, review the student-athlete's medical records to determine whether there is any medical reason for the positive result.
+The Medical Review Officer will contact the student and the student's family, and, if necessary, review the student's medical records to determine whether there is any medical reason for the positive result.
 If the Medical Review Officer determines that there is a medical reason for the positive result, no further action will be taken and the NJSIAA will not consider the test to be a positive result.